Rename Folder: “Can’t find the specified file” in Windows 11

 Replace the FolderDescriptions registry key

-To export the registry key:
+To export and import the registry key, follow these steps:

-2. Navigate to the following registry key.
+2. Go to this key.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\FolderDescriptions